syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ## Single selection

-The `Autocomplete` allows user to select an item by entering the value using keyboard, then selecting from the drop-down list and clicking the `Enter` key or `Tab` key.
+The `Autocomplete` allows user to select an item by entering the value using keyboard, then selecting from the drop-down list by clicking the item.
 The selected item can be retrieved from the `SelectedItem` property.

 {% tabs %}
 {% highlight c# %}